Procedure: Travel to high risk destinations

 - Where the local area cannot fund the cost of the additional travel insurance, a case for central funding can be made as part of the travel approval process.
-Any submission for central payment of the cost should be attached to the Level 3/4 approval request.
-The submission should detail:
+Any submission for central payment of the cost is attached to the Level 3/4 approval request.
+The submission details:

 - why local area funding is not available and

 - whether travel is recommended, regardless of whether central funding for the buy-out of the war/civil unrest inclusions is made available.

 - The delegate determines the funding source as part of the approval process.